 Moving Within Providence?

 Participants currently residing in Providence must remain in their unit for at least one year.
 After that first year, you may apply to move with your Program Representative.
-Although, if you owe money to the property owner or to the PHA, your request to move will be denied.
+If you owe money to the property owner or to the PHA, your request to move will be denied.

 To move, you (the tenant) and property owner (the landlord) will need to sign and return a “30 Day Notice” document notifying your landlord of your intent to move.
-Program Representatives issue these forms on PHA Move Days (see below).
+Program Representatives issue these forms upon request.

 Once the 30 Day Notice is received by the PHA, your Program Representative will issue a “Request for Tenancy Approval” to be filled out by your new, prospective landlord.
-They will also advise you on the remaining procedures to assist in your move.
+Your Rep will also advise you on the remaining procedures to assist in your move.